IoTAccessControl/RapidPatch-VulDevices-AE/PlatformIO/README.md

-Here is a sample PlatformIO project for STM32F429 with libopencm3.
+Here is a sample PlatformIO project for STM32F429 and STM32F407 with libopencm3.

 ### Run the Project

-1. Use vscode Platform-IO to open the folder (VulDevices\PlatformIO\stm32f429-disco)
+1. Use vscode Platform-IO to open the folder (VulDevices\PlatformIO\stm32f4xx)
 2. Wait for the vscode to install the toolchains and libopencm3 (may need several minutes)

 ```